Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 ## The DRY Principle

-DRY stands for Don’t Repeat Yourself and it is a software development principle that aims to reduce code repetition, which helps make our code more readable and easier to maintain.
+DRY stands for "Don’t Repeat Yourself" and it is a software development principle that aims to reduce code repetition.
+Less repeated code helps make our projects more readable and easier to maintain.
 If we find ourselves copy and pasting lines of code in our program, we should exam our code and see if we can write a function that we can call instead so that our code follows the DRY principle. <br>

 <br>Functions are one of our most powerful tools for writing DRY code.